Joppa, Texas: History

 The community got its start when in 1881, J. S. and Jane Danford of Delaware County, Iowa, donated two acres of land on the north bank of the river for a church.
 The original settlement name was Pool Branch for a nearby pool of water carved out by a waterfall on the North Fork of the San Gabriel River.
 By the 1880s, a cotton gin and mill were established, and a store and blacksmith shop soon followed, the only other businesses in the settlement.
 When a post office was established in 1891, residents submitted the biblical name “Joppa” and the postal service approved it.
 On May 19, 1904, the first telephone was installed in Joppa, and in 1907, an iron bridge was built across the river.
-The bridge still stands today (2011), though a new concrete bridge has replaced it for automobile traffic.
+The bridge was washed away during the July 2025 Central Texas Floods.
 In 1939, the Pedernales Electric Cooperative strung the first transmission line to bring electricity to the area.
 As late as the 1930s, the community held annual picnics as well as Friday and Saturday night socials and Sunday night singing.
 All that remains of the pioneer settlement is the church and community center.
 Its population was 34 in 2000.